HL7/US-Core/input/pagecontent/index.md

 {% include img-med.html img="basic_fhir_restful_interaction.svg" caption="Example of a simple FHIR RESTful Search Transaction" %}

-See the FHIR specification for details on [FHIR RESTful Search API] and the [SMART App Launch Protocol] for how an application gets access to a patient record.
+See the FHIR specification for details on [FHIR RESTful Search API] and the [SMART App Launch Framework] for how an application gets access to a patient record.

 ----